KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 - The 33rd ACM International Conference on Multimedia (ACM MM'24)
 - The 11th IEEE International Conference on Cybernetics and Intelligent Systems Robotics, Automation and Mechatronics (CIS-RAM'24), Associate Editor
 - The 38th Annual Conference on Neural Information Processing Systems (NeurIPS'24)
+- The 13th International Conference on Learning Representations (ICLR'25)

 #### Journal Invited Reviewer
 - IEEE Transactions on Knowledge and Data Engineering (TKDE, IEEE)